webplatform/docs/javascript/Number/prototype/index.md

  document.write(myNumber.digits());
  // Output:
  // 4
+}}
+}}
+{{Remarks_Section
-All intrinsic JavaScript objects have a '''prototype''' property that is read-only.
+|Remarks=All intrinsic JavaScript objects have a '''prototype''' property that is read-only.
 Properties and methods may be added to the prototype, but the object may not be assigned a different prototype.
 However, user-defined objects may be assigned a new prototype.

 The method and property lists for each intrinsic object in this language reference indicate which ones are part of the object's prototype, and which are not.
 }}
-}}
-{{Remarks_Section}}
 {{Notes_Section}}
 {{JS Object Listing}}
 {{Topics | JS Basic}}